-The audit consisted of an opening meeting, during which the scope was confirmed.
-The auditor also explained the methods to be employed during the audit.
-After this introduction, all relevant requirements of the applicable SBP standard(s) were verified on compliance through the use of a report template and checklists.
-The audit was completed by filling in the audit report and discussing the audit results.
-Critical Control points were evaluated and found to be sufficiently managed.
-During the closing meeting it was also discussed how evidence can be submitted of corrective action with respect to non-conformities that were identified during the audit
+The audit was completed by filling in the audit checklist and discussing the audit results.
+During this closing meeting it was also discussed how evidence can be submitted of corrective action with respect to non-conformities that were identified during the audit.